nikolaospapagiannis/nebula-ai/docs/CHROME_EXTENSION_GUIDE.md

 ## Conclusion

-The Chrome Extension provides a powerful, privacy-focused solution for meeting recording that integrates seamlessly with the Fireflies platform.
+The Chrome Extension provides a powerful, privacy-focused solution for meeting recording that integrates seamlessly with the Nebula AI platform.
 With comprehensive settings, multi-platform support, and user-friendly interfaces, it enables efficient meeting capture and transcription without the need for external bots.